 If you have a dangerously irregular or slow heartbeat, you may benefit from an implantable cardioverter defibrillator (ICD) or pacemaker device.
-At Lakewood Cardiovascular Consultants, in Bradenton, Florida, Erick E. Calderon, MD, FACC, FSCAI, diagnoses slow heart rates, ventricular fibrillation, and other conditions.
+At Lakewood Cardiovascular Consultants, in Bradenton and Sarasota County, Florida, Erick E. Calderon, MD, FACC, FSCAI, diagnoses slow heart rates, ventricular fibrillation, and other conditions.
 He can also implant an ICD or pacemaker to improve your heart health.
 To learn more, book an appointment online or over the phone today.

 An implantable cardioverter defibrillator, or ICD, is an implantable device that continuously monitors your heart rhythm.
 If the device records irregular patterns or heart rates — also known as arrhythmia, it delivers a controlled shock — known as defibrillation — to adjust your heartbeat.
 Most arrhythmias are due to a problem in the electrical system of your heart.